slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"If you concentrate on what you don’t have, you will never, ever have enough."
 -- Oprah Winfrey*

+You opened two gifts this morning: your eyes.

-Being grateful is looking down.
+Being grateful is looking up.
 Play the cards you are dealt.
 And sometimes you will be dealt bad cards.

 > *"Gratitude is not only the greatest of virtues, but the parent of all the others."
 -- Cicero*